Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 values = posns %  16 #[1, 5,  4,  5, 15,   4,   4]
 ```

-Since `value < 15`, we can pack even more data by bitwising each group value into single 16 bit number
+Since `values < 15`, we can pack even more data by bitwising each value of the same group into single 16 bit number

 ```
 Group 0             Group 1            ...
 Group 21